 Carpet Beetle Larvae — If carpet beetles are to blame, you may find hairy mealworms attached to sheets, pillowcases, pillows, bedding, or your mattress.
 You may also find adult carpet beetles crawling around.
 They may be a mottled mix of black, tan, white and yellow, entirely black, or have a fiery orange color mixed in with black and white.
 It depends on the species.

 Bed Bugs — If bed bugs are to blame, you'll need to inspect every tight space carefully.
 These bugs hate the light and have a strong preference for being in tight spaces.
 When searching for these bugs, also look for the signs they leave, such as shed skins, black fecal stains, brown bloodstains, and tiny white eggs.

 Both of these insects have the ability to cause you serious frustration.
 Carpet beetles can damage your belongings.
 Bed bugs can torment you with ongoing bites.
 While neither is known to be a source of disease, it is a whole lot nicer to not have them around.
 If you live in Pittsburgh, let Witt Pest Management help you resolve your pest control issue.
+Whether you need bed bug treatments in Pittsburgh or carpet beetle control, we've got you covered.
 We have a reputation for friendly, effective pest control and over a century of experience in the pest control industry.
 When bugs get in, we know how to get them out.